assertthat/selenium-shutterbug/README.md

 ## Motivation

-The idea behing the project is to make testers life easier by enabling them to create descriptive screenshots which, in some cases, could be directly attached to the bug reports or serve as a source of information about system state at a specific moment of time.
+The idea behind the project is to make testers life easier by enabling them to create descriptive screenshots which, in some cases, could be directly attached to the bug reports or serve as a source of information about system state at a specific moment of time.

 ## Installation